24K Magic (song): Use in other media

 In 2017, Conor Maynard and Alex Aiono covered "24K Magic" in a sing-off.
 Kendrick Lamar's single "Loyalty", featuring Rihanna, on his album Damn (2017), sampled the song's intro reversed.
 In early 2017, Heidi Klum used the track in the trailer announcement for the next season of Germany's Next Top Model, where she is one of the judges.
-"24K Magic" ended up being used on the 12th cycle of Germany's Next Topmodel.
+"24K Magic" ended up being used on the 12th season of Germany's Next Topmodel.
 Hershey featured the song in a 2018 commercial for its Hershey's Gold chocolate bar.
 The track is featured in the video game Just Dance 2018 and on the film Hotel Transylvania 3: Summer Vacation.